pvlib/pvlib-python/docs/sphinx/source/reference/iotools.rst

 SRML
 ^^^^

-A solar radiation network in the northwest USA, run by the University of Oregon.
+A solar radiation network in the northwestern USA, run by the University of Oregon.

 .. autosummary::
    :toctree: generated/